blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `char *`

 #### d_track_keynames

 ```c
 void d_track_keynames(uint8_t v);
 ```

-activates the keyname-cache, which stores the string for the keys when parsing.
+Activates the keyname-cache, which stores the string for the keys when parsing.

 arguments:
 ```eval_rst